junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 It is important to follow the Guidelines of Cleanliness as discussed in Chapter 12.
 Take special care with the following:

 ♦ Change the baby’s diapers (nappy) or bedding each time he wets or dirties them.
-If the skin gets red, change the diaper more often—or better, leave it off!
+If the skin gets red, change the diaper more often, or better, leave it off!
 (See p.
 215.)

 ♦ After the cord drops off, bathe the baby daily with mild soap and warm water.